kasramp/FUI/README.md

 =======================
 Find Unique Images (FUI) is a simple script that looks for unqiue images in the provided image folder and provide list of unique images in a file.

-Note that all image names should be number like 1,2,3, etc. otherwise the script does not work.
+Note that all image names should be number like 1, 2, 3, etc. otherwise the script does not work.

-The script also requires 'findimagedupes' package to run.
+The script also requires `findimagedupes` package to run.

 ## Dependency
 The script uses [Findimagedupes](http://www.jhnc.org/findimagedupes) package to run and it should be installed on the system.